robbestad/uJwt/readme.md

 ### Motivation

-* Provide a capability-based link using a JWT (JSON Web Token) that allows access to a given resource to a given user for a given time
+* Provide a JWT (JSON Web Token) that allows access to a given resource to a given user for a given time
 * The link authenticates the user without any calls to the authentication server
-* The message contains an expireAt timestamp which denies access when expired
+* The message contains an _exp_ timestamp which denies access when expired

 ## Algorithm when not using an external authentication service